 In 2018, Stanley Black & Decker joined with leading businesses and governments to sign The New Plastics Economy Global Commitment, an initiative of The Ellen MacArthur Foundation and United Nations Environment Programme.
 The Global Commitment represents a plan to eradicate waste and pollution driven by plastic packaging, and includes 250 signatories that represent approximately 20% of all plastic packaging produced globally.
 As part of its efforts, Stanley Black & Decker intends to make all of its plastic packaging reusable, recyclable or compostable by 2025.
 In addition, the company will aim to make all of its non-plastic packaging and packaging components reusable, recyclable or compostable by 2025.

-“We believe it is our responsibility as a company to help build a more sustainable world,” said Stanley Black & Decker’s Vice President of Environment, Health & Safety and Corporate Social Responsibility Deb Geyer.
+“We believe it is our responsibility as a company to help build a more sustainable world,” said Stanley Black & Decker’s Corporate Responsibility Officer Deb Geyer.
 “We believe that a world without plastic pollution is possible, and we are committing to taking action to ensure we are part of that solution.”

 The STANLEY+Techstars Accelerator aims to accelerate the growth of companies in both of these advanced manufacturing areas.

 Stanley Black & Decker currently operates more than 100 manufacturing facilities globally, including approximately 35 in the U.S. and three in Connecticut.
 Three of the company's locations are designated as "Lighthouse Factories" that have partially implemented Industry 4.0 across their facilities from manufacturing execution systems (MES), to 3-D printing, virtual reality, robotics and artificial intelligence.
 Its Advanced Manufacturing Center of Excellence in Hartford is aimed at identifying technologies and processes that will form the core of the next industrial revolution and deploying those methods across the company’s manufacturing landscape.